med-khalil3103/med-khalil3103/README.md

 - 👋 Hi, I’m @med-khalil3103
 - 👀 I’m interested in ...Web development
-- 🌱 I’m currently learning ...Jvascript
+- 🌱 I’m currently learning ...Javascript
 - 💞️ I’m looking to collaborate on ...Whatever i can help with
 - 📫 How to reach me ...email me: mohakhalil3103@gmail.com